LLNL/zfp/docs/source/overview.rst

-The |zfp| software consists of three main components: a C library for compressing whole arrays (or smaller pieces of arrays); C++ classes that implement compressed arrays; and a command-line compression tool and other code examples.  |zfp| has also been incorporated into several independently developed plugins for interfacing |zfp| with popular I/O libraries and visualization tools such as
+The |zfp| software consists of three main components: a C library for compressing whole arrays (or smaller pieces of arrays); C++ classes (plus C wrappers) that implement compressed arrays; and a command-line compression tool and other code examples.  |zfp| has also been incorporated into several independently developed plugins for interfacing |zfp| with popular I/O libraries and visualization tools such as `ADIOS <https://www.olcf.ornl.gov/center-projects/adios/>`_, `HDF5 <https://support.hdfgroup.org>`_, and
-`ADIOS <https://www.olcf.ornl.gov/center-projects/adios/>`_,
-`HDF5 <https://support.hdfgroup.org>`_, and
 `VTK <http://www.vtk.org/>`_.